Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 ![](assets/prod-build-errors.png)

 Click on the most recently failed build to view the build log.
-Under this wall of white on black terminal style text you can scroll down to see the specific point in the build where things went wrong and look for a possible solution.
+Under this wall of white on black terminal style text, you can scroll down to see the specific point in the build where things went wrong and look for a possible solution.

 The error here is a rather specific build environment error unique to Netlify.
 From the middle of 2020, Netlify started adding a CI=true environment variable to all builds on its platform.
 All build environments such as Netlify will have a list of standard, internal environment variables they make available to projects during builds, but this one causes an easy-to-fix issue with Create React App in particular.